Drought support for Queensland primary producers

 The drought measures are open to all primary producers to better manage future droughts without needing a drought declaration.

 Through the Farm Business Resilience Program producers can access subsidised training through to develop farm business resilience plans.
 Once the plans are completed, producers can access grants and loans for activities that will improve the drought preparedness of the property and assist producers while in drought.

 The Farm Business Resilience Program is jointly funded by the:

 - Queensland Government's Drought and Climate Adaptation Program.

-Mr Mark O’Brien and Mr Vaughan Johnson were appointed by the Premier and Minister for Trade on 13 August 2018 as Drought Commissioners.
+Mr Mark O’Brien was appointed by the Premier and Minister for Trade on 13 August 2018 as Drought Commissioner.

-The Commissioners liaise with other stakeholders in the agriculture sector and provide a direct conduit to the Government, including the Premier and Minister for Trade and the Minister for Agricultural Industry Development and Fisheries, for any issues arising from the current drought.
-This includes current conditions and the effectiveness of drought assistance across affected areas of the State and the Government response.
+The Commissioner liaises with other stakeholders in the agriculture sector and provides a direct conduit to the government, including the Premier and Minister for Trade and the Minister for Agricultural Industry Development and Fisheries, for any issues arising from the current drought.
+This includes current conditions and the effectiveness of drought assistance across affected areas of the state and the government response.

 - email email@example.com

 Queensland drought declaration process review 2023